Current Release Notes for Adobe Experience Manager as a Cloud Service release-notes

 Upcoming Java API Deprecations java-api-deprecation

-Several deprecated APIs are targeting removal on August 31st and thus should no longer be referenced.
-In early September, Actions Center notifications will be sent if API usage is detected, and after September 25th, notices will appear during Cloud Manager builds to reinforce the importance of removing usage.
+Several deprecated APIs were marked for removal on August 31st and thus should no longer be referenced.
+You will receive Actions Center notifications if deprecated API usage is detected in your code, and after Nov 13th, notices will appear during Cloud Manager builds to reinforce the importance of removing usage.
 See the deprecation article for full details, but for convenience, these APIs are listed below:

 Java 11 Runtime Deprecation java11-runtime-deprecation

-The Java 11 runtime is now deprecated, and most environments have already been upgraded to the more performant Java 21 runtime.
+The Java 11 runtime is deprecated, and most environments have already been upgraded to the higher-performance Java 21 runtime.

-If your environment could not be upgraded due to unsupported dependencies (see Java 21 runtime requirements), you should have received an email from Adobe with specific next steps.
-Please ensure all required updates are completed by October 1st, 2025, so your environment can be upgraded without disruption.
+If your environment could not be upgraded due to unsupported dependencies (see the Java 21 runtime requirements), you should have received an email from Adobe with next steps.
+As described there, Adobe upgraded your Dev and RDE environments on September 18, 2025 so you can validate your site and processes and address any issues.
+Upgrades for Stage and Production will proceed on October 14, 2025.

 Enforcement of AEM Java Logs Configuration Policy logconfig-policy